 Is the total level of economic activity rising or falling?
 Is the rate of inflation increasing or decreasing?
 What is happening to the unemployment rate?
-These are questions that deal with aggregates, or totals, in the economy; they are problems of macroeconomics.
+These are the questions that deal with aggregates, or totals, in the economy; they are problems of macroeconomics.
 The question about the level of economic activity, for example, refers to the total value of all goods and services produced in the economy.
 Inflation is a measure of the rate of change in the average price level for the entire economy; it is a macroeconomic problem.
 The total levels of employment and unemployment in the economy represent the aggregate of all labor markets; unemployment is also a topic of macroeconomics.

-- Both microeconomics and macroeconomics give attention to individual markets.
-But in microeconomics that attention is an end in itself; in macroeconomics it is aimed at explaining the movement of major economic aggregates-the level of total output, the level of employment, and the price level. - We have now examined the characteristics that define the economic way of thinking and the two branches of this way of thinking: microeconomics and - 8.
-The branch of economics that focuses on the choices made by consumers and firms and the impacts those choices have on individual markets. - 9.
+- 8. The branch of economics that focuses on the choices made by consumers and firms and the impacts those choices have on individual markets. - 9.
 The branch of economics that focuses on the impact of choices on the total, or aggregate, level of economic activity.